Kong/docs.konghq.com/src/gateway/kong-enterprise/dev-portal/customize/emails.md

 ## Editing Email Templates

-The default email templates will be automatically loaded into the Kong Developer Portal's file system when the Dev Portal is activated.
+The default email templates will be automatically loaded into the Kong Dev Portal's file system when the Dev Portal is activated.
 These templates can now be edited in Kong Manager via the **Portal Editor** or via the **Portal CLI** tool.
 **Note:** If you are using a Dev Portal initiated in a {{site.base_gateway}} version prior to 1.3.0.1, you will need to manually load the email templates into the file system.
 Follow the steps in [Loading Email Templates on Existing Dev Portals](#loading-email-templates-on-existing-dev-portals).

 ### Editing via the Portal Editor

-Email templates can now be edited in the Portal Editor along with the rest of the files in the Kong Developer Portal file system.
+Email templates can now be edited in the Portal Editor along with the rest of the files in the Kong Dev Portal file system.
 To view and edit these files:

 1. Log into Kong Manager and navigate to the Workspace whose Dev Portal you wish to edit.
 2. Select the **Editor** from the sidebar under **Dev Portal**.